ChrisPJohnstone/spotify-cli/README.md

 # Usage

 - You can install package with `pip install .` which will create `spotify` command in your shell
-- You can run without installing by using `python3 -m src` Replace `spotify` with `python3 -m src`.
-Example: `python3 -m src top-tracks`
 - Get further usage information with `spotify -h`
 - Player commands can only control existing sessions (e.g. listening on mobile)